Module: search#

 Raises:

-Raises a RuntimeError if the input image is the wrong size or the data
+Raises a RuntimeError if the input image is the wrong size.

 build_zeroed_times(self: kbmod.search.ImageStack) list[float]#